How to apply for a Blue Badge

 Step 6: Wait for a Decision

-Step 7: Receive Your Blue Badge
+Step 7: Receive and Use Your Blue Badge

-Park in designated Blue Badge spaces.
+Park in Blue Badge bays

 Additional Tips